cweitz621/hs-sa-tech-assessment-submission/README.md

 **Limitations and Challenges:**
 - **Missing Business Requirements**: A significant challenge was not knowing the customer's specific business requirements and not being able to conduct a full discovery session/s.
 This required making assumptions about Breezy's needs, workflows, and priorities, which may not align with their actual requirements
+- **Diagram Generation Accuracy**: Gemini did not generate Mermaid diagram code accurately for the ERD.
+The relationship nodes and connections required manual adjustment to correctly represent the HubSpot data architecture
 - **Code Review Needed**: Generated code sometimes required review and adjustment to match project requirements
 - **Context Understanding**: Sometimes needed to provide additional context or clarify requirements when AI misunderstood the task
 - **Error Handling**: AI-generated code sometimes lacked comprehensive error handling, requiring manual additions